 - Munch Nut Bar (the customer service representative urges consumers to check the labels on this one)

-- The following Mars Chocolate products are NOT gluten-free:
+The following Mars Chocolate products have NOT been gluten-free:

 - M&M Pretzel flavor

-- Some packages of M&M Mint and M&M Coconut flavors
+- Some packages of M&M White Chocolate, Mint and M&M Coconut flavors

 - Milky Way Bar (original)